eddiearnoldz/bank_tech_test/README.md

 I also found the import/export or require system hard to juggle when introducting boxen and this was resolved using "type":"module" in the package.json after some lengthy googling.

 The last stumbling block was formatting the date but i now will never forget .toLocaleDateString()!
-I had imported 'moment' but found that it was hard again to export across classes and files.
+I had imported 'moment' but found that although very easy and simple to use it was hard again to export across classes and files.

 ### Acceptance criteria